pyladiesams/NLP-beginner-nov2020/README.md

 * Start { TOOL } and navigate to the workshop folder

 ## Video record
-Will be available 1-2 weeks after the event
+Will be available within 1-2 weeks after the event

 ## Credits
 This workshop was set up by @pyladiesams and {your github handler}